2024–25 NHL season: Media rights

+National

 Canada

-National

 This was the 11th season of the 12-year Canadian national broadcast rights deal with Sportsnet.
-This includes Sportsnet's sub-licensing agreements to air Saturday Hockey Night in Canada games on CBC Television and French-language broadcasts on TVA Sports.
+This included Sportsnet's sub-licensing agreements to air Saturday Hockey Night in Canada (HNIC) games on CBC Television and French-language broadcasts on TVA Sports.
 On April 2, 2025, Sportsnet agreed to a new deal to keep the Canadian national rights through the 2037–38 season.